Choices, Chances, Changes, and The Courage To Make Them

 The old man quietly replied, “The one you feed.”

 I have always loved this story because it is so on point.
-We have choices on how we interpret things.
-We have choices on how we feel.
-We can go down the positive, optimistic road.
-Or we can go down the negative, pessimistic road.
+You have choices on how you interpret things.
+You have choices on how you feel.
+You can go down the positive, optimistic road.
+Or you can go down the negative, pessimistic road.
 I try very hard to go down the positive road.

-We can change our lives by having the courage to bring into our life something that was never fostered or nurtured in you as a child.
-All of the good wolfs qualities, joy, peace, love, hope, humility, kindness, empathy and truth come from having a positive self worth.
-Just because we were not raised as a positive person seeking joy, peace, love, hope in our lives, doesn’t mean that we can’t live our life from that place.
+You can change your life by having the courage to bring into your life something that was never fostered or nurtured in you as a child.
+All of the good wolfs qualities, joy, peace, love, hope, humility, kindness, empathy and truth come from having a positive self-worth.
+Just because you were not raised as a positive person seeking joy, peace, love, hope in your life, doesn’t mean that you can’t live your life from that place.

 The pathway here of the good wolf is the same one as Robert Frost’s less traveled road.
 Many people feed the “evil” wolf’s feelings of drama – anger, jealousy, greed – they blame all of their problems on someone else.
 Nothing is their fault.
 They just have bad luck.
 Can’t get ahead, and so on, and so on.
 The “evil” wolfs path is paved with bad choices made in the past, and excuses for what is happening in the present.

-We have the choice everyday to be just like the crowd, asleep at the wheel, and just existing in life.
+You have the choice every day to be just like the crowd, asleep at the wheel, and just existing in life.
 To get distracted by the bright shiny lights.
-To get so busy with life’s distractions that we fall back asleep.
-We can always choose again, to wake up and to be different.
-Every choice we make, makes us who we are.
-We can choose to be distinct.
-To be what only we can be.
+To get so busy with life’s distractions that you fall back asleep.

 I choose to live by choice not by chance,